damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 One way of writing the feedback is as follows:

-> Vote: inclined/not inclined
+> Vote: Inclined, Semi-Inclined or Not Inclined to Hire
-> Summary: your general impressions, a brief description on what have you seen, where you stand, and why.
+> Summary: Include your general impressions, a brief description on what have experienced during interviews, where you stand and why you have this prospective.
+Bullet points are fine.
-> Pros: what is good, and where did you found it during the interview, bullet points is fine.
+> Pros: What is good and where did you hear it during the interview?
-> Cons: weak spots.
-Where the candidate failed to you, why, consider that some things can be taught or learnt.
+> Cons: Where are the candidate's weaknesses specific to the requirements of the job?
+Identify how the candidate fell short of your expectations and why.
+Consider that some things can be taught or learned.
-> Interview notes: What questions were asked, what story you got back.
+> Interview notes: What questions were asked and what story did you got back?
 Ex.
 >   Tell me about a time when you did X
 >   The candidate told me a story when she was working in his current gig doing...
 They had to do...
 It went well because she took the leadership and ....
 In the end they increased their sales in a 30%, she measured it by doing ...

-The vote is critical as it is telling the rest of the people what is your final thinking here.
-The rest should explain why do you think so.
+The vote is critical as it is telling the rest of the hiring team your opinion on this hire.

 ## Interview Questions